altinukshini/memcached-client/readme.rst

     }

-so it should looks something like:
+so it should look something like:

 ::